 - Pass an eyesight test

 - Pay the licence and test fees, unless you’re eligible for a concession.

-Your learner licence is valid for five years.
-If you have not progressed to a P1 licence at the end of the five years, you can renew your licence, but you will need to pass the DKT again.
+Your learner licence is valid for 5 years.
+If you haven't moved up to a P1 licence at the end of the 5 years, you can renew it, but you'll need to pass the DKT again.
 See Renew or replace your driver licence for more information.

 When you are issued with your learner licence, you will also receive a Learner Driver Log Book.

 - Learner drivers must obey special rules, which are designed to keep you safe while you're building your driving skills and experience

 - You need to log at least 120 hours driving experience, including 20 hours of night driving, in your learner driver log book

 - You can choose to take a Safer Drivers Course to improve your skills (and get a bonus 20 hours in your log book!)

 - Structured lessons with a licensed NSW driving instructor will also give you a bonus of 3-for-1 log book hours.

 Progressing to a P1